stone-zeng/stone-zeng.site/_posts/2020-08-28-modular-tensor-category.md

   $$ f\circ \id_x = \id_y\circ f = f, \quad \forall f\colon x\to y$$

-In a pictorical representation (*string diagram*), the morphism in a category can be visualized as a "black box":
+In a pictorical representation, the morphism in a category can be visualized as a "black box":

 ![morphism](/images/category-theory/morphism.svg){:.invert}{:style="max-width: 210px;"}